tilt-dev/tilt.build/blog/_posts/2021-03-18-kubernetes-is-so-simple.md

 ever could before!
 And now that we can manage oodles more config, we can build overcomplicated systems.
 Hooray!

 The configs themselves may be complicated.
-So in this post, we're going to skip the configs.
-We'll focus purely on the API machinery and how to explore that API.
+So in this post, I'm going to skip the configs.
+I'll focus purely on the API machinery and how to explore that API.

 Building APIs this way could benefit a lot of tools.